Learn About LIHEAP in Indiana

 If eligible for LIHEAP, it is important to know that the program provides free window air conditioners to individuals who meet additional qualifications.
 In order to potentially receive a free window unit, your home must not have central air conditioning and at least one member of your family must have a qualifying medical condition.
 Air conditioner benefits can only be received, at most, once every five years, except in extreme circumstances such as flood, tornado or fire.

-What are the Indiana LIHEAP eligibility Guidelines?
+What are the Indiana LIHEAP requirements?

 Before you apply for LIHEAP in Indiana, it is very important to first review eligibility requirements associated with the program in order to determine whether you and your family might qualify for benefits.
 The Indiana LIHEAP program is designed to provide assistance to Indiana families and households and, therefore, you must be a resident of the state in order to receive benefits.
 Additionally, you and each of your household members must be United States citizens or lawful alien residents.